greenaussie/wpc_proposal_feedback/TABLES.md

 | 13 | Knowledge of health and safety responsibilities and commitment to attending relevant health and safety training.| Knowledge of health and safety responsibilities and commitment to attending relevant health and safety training| Knowledge of health and safety responsibilities and commitment to attending relevant health and safety training. |
 | 13 | An understanding of and commitment to UNSW’s aims, objectives and values in action, together with relevant policies and guidelines. | An understanding of and commitment to UNSW’s aims, objectives and values in action, together with relevant policies and guidelines. | An understanding of and commitment to UNSW’s aims, objectives and values in action, together with relevant policies and guidelines. |

-- Line 1 - the experience require is not a progression.
+- Line 1 - the experience required is not a progression, and I think you meant __Relevant__...
 - Line 4 - mininal differences, poor distiction
 - Line 5 - terms such as advanced, good, are subjective, not objective, and thus may not be applied consistently